andreipfeiffer/css-in-js/README.md

 #### 15. Learning curve

 A **subjective** opinion regarding the learning curve, considering that I have experience with CSS Modules, React, Hooks, TS.
-☝️ Note: this is very _superficial_, and meant to be only a _note to myself_.
+Note ☝️ - this is very _superficial_, and meant to be only a _note to myself_.
 You should really evaluate this on your own.

 [⬆️ to overview](#overview)